mgbrian/ai-tools/README.md

 Move data between system components (if `brain` is analogous to a human brain, this is the nervous system).
 Provides both the infrastructure for communication (sockets, client/server code, etc.) between different components as well as a system for message encoding.

 ## Apps
 Below are applications built (or that could have been built) on top of the above APIs.
-These apps were built at different stages of the above tools' development, with the express purpose of helping fine-tune and test a component thereof (in addition to their other purpose):
+These apps were built at different stages of the above tools' development, with the express purpose of helping develop a component thereof (in addition to their other use-case):

-- Munchking helped develop the LLM interfaces, VAD and transcription (`brain`);
+- Munchking and Minstrel helped develop the LLM interfaces, VAD and transcription (`brain`).
-- eagle-eye -- object detection and camera capture (`brain`);
+- eagle-eye -- object detection and camera capture (`brain`).
-- catsitter -- live audio/video input/processing alongside simultaneous user interaction (`brain`), and `phone`;
+- catsitter -- live audio/video input/processing alongside simultaneous user interaction (`brain`), `phone`, and async server-side processing (in Python).
 - tutor - the hard lesson not to try and do this all in one project.
 - dev will help develop generic "function-calling" (that works across LLM APIs) and test `files`.
 - vector will help develop memory (`brain`).